 Section 64 does not deal with the question of passing of the property at auction sale but merely deals with completion of the contract of sale which takes place at the fall of the hammer or at the announcement of the close of the sale in other customary manner by the auctioneer.
-In other words, all that happens at the fall of the hammer or at the announcement of the closure of the sale in other customary manner of the closure of the sale in other customary manner of the closure of the sale in other customary manner is that a contract of sale comes into existence and parties get into the relationship of a promiser and a promisee in an executory contract.
+In other words, all that happens at the fall of the hammer or at the announcement of the closure of the sale in other customary manner is that a contract of sale comes into existence and parties get into the relationship of a promisor and a promisee in an executory contract.